rghosh-ds/MAD-1-Sept-A-Z-Household-Services-App/README.md

 22f3000336

-I am a (B.S.-hopeful) Diploma student at IIT Madras, studying in the Data Science and Applications Program.
+I am a B.S.
+Degree student at IIT Madras, studying in the Data Science and Applications Program.
 I enjoy making solutions using code, and also freelance on the side.
 This project was an exciting endeavour, and crossing the hurdles it presented to me was a massive growth factor.